- If the last few decades have shown us anything, it’s that macroeconomic developments are characteristically volatile.

 To address this, many in the industry wonder if there might be a need for some sort of standardised framework – for the benefit of regulators and financial institutions alike.

-As we look forward, and despite a heightened sense for risk, Guharoy and the Surecomp team are optimistic about the potential for a much more streamlined approach to supply chain finance.
+As we look forward, and despite a heightened sense of risk, Guharoy and the Surecomp team are optimistic about the potential for a much more streamlined approach to supply chain finance.

-“We want to get to that no touch, zero touch experience … bringing in stuff like artificial intelligence, intelligent automation, to actually be able to enhance your operational workflow, actually helps improve turnaround time and brings in customer satisfaction to the business.”
+“We ultimately want to reach a zero-touch experience … bringing in artificial intelligence, intelligent automation to further enhance operational workflow, to help improve turnaround time and optimise customer satisfaction.”

 For Surecomp this means partnering with leading fintech providers to introduce considerate, compliant automation to simplify those risk assessment processes like KYC and AML.
 Not without its challenges, the strategy will be welcome news for the next generation of trade finance industry, especially for those smaller and younger players, their challenges yet unknown.